CaptainCrowbar/prion-lib/rs-core/marked.md

 that can't yet be fully emulated in C++.
 It associates a tag type (`ID`) with an underlying value type (`T`).
 The `ID` type is used only for type checking and plays no direct part in operations on the `Marked` type; normally `ID` will be an empty class.
+The `ID` type must be complete but does not need to be instantiable.

 The third template argument, `Flags`, is a bitwise-or combination of flags from the `Mark` enumeration.
 These control the semantics of the `Marked`